More Than Good Intentions

-More Than Good Intentions: How a New Economics is Helping to Solve Global Poverty is a non-fiction book by Yale economist Dean Karlan and field researcher Jacob Appel published in 2011.
+More Than Good Intentions: How a New Economics is Helping to Solve Global Poverty is a non-fiction book by Yale economist Dean Karlan and economist Jacob Appel published in 2011.
 It combines insights from behavioral economics with field research from developing countries to discuss and evaluate international development and poverty-alleviation programs.
-The authors describe the book as “...a new way to understand what really works to reduce poverty...”
+The authors describe the book as "...a new way to understand what really works to reduce poverty..."

 Publishing information

 The book was published by Dutton Press in April 2011 as a 320-page hardcover (ISBN 978-0525951896).

 Overview

 The book attempts to cut a middle path between two poles of the public debate about global development: on one side, the argument that current approaches to poverty reduction could be successful if simply given more funding; on the other, the argument that present efforts are fundamentally flawed.
 It also discusses current and emerging development programs and their impacts.
 Karlan and Appel present their own work and draw on the research of many others in a variety of fields including economics, health, agriculture, and education.
 The authors argue that small changes in banking, insurance, health care, and other development initiatives that take into account human irrationality can drastically improve the well-being of the poor.
 Concluding, they present a takeaway consisting of seven ideas proven to be effective in development: Microsavings, reminders to save, prepaid fertilizer sales, deworming, remedial education in small groups, chlorine dispensers for clean water, and the use of commitment devices.